JarvyJ/rayimg/README.md

 # rayimg

 rayimg is a lightweight image viewer designed to run on Raspberry Pis.
 It has a slideshow mode and displays via the Direct Rendering Manager (DRM) on a Raspberry Pi, so X/Wayland are not needed - this makes it nice to run on a lightweight OS!
 Check out my other project [PiSlide OS](https://github.com/JarvyJ/pislide-os) if interested.
-It supports many image formats, including more modern ones: JPG, PNG, GIF (animated!), WEBP, AVIF, JXL, HEIF, BMP, TIFF, and QOI.
+It supports many image formats, including more modern ones: JPG, PNG, GIF (animated!), WEBP, AVIF, JXL, HEIF, HEIC, SVG, BMP, TIFF, and QOI.

 It has been built and tested on a Pi 0W, Pi 3, and Pi 4.

 ## Installation
 rayimg is _not currently available_ as a binary.
 It's mostly created to be used in PiSlide OS.
-I might explore looking into how best to distribute it, for those that want a simpler option.
+I might explore looking into how best to distribute it.
 You can always build it from source on the Pi of your choosing!

 ## Features
 - Modern and common image formats!